gurbuzf/dsi_watershed_delineation/README.md

 - :rocket: ChatGPT :rocket: has played an active role in writing docstrings and enhancing the code.
 Unfortunately, the ChatGPT sometimes reflects its creators' political biases in its responses, rather than adhering strictly to widely accepted and historical facts (e.g., occupied Palestine).
 Nevertheless, it remains a useful/powerful tool for writing, reviewing, and documenting code.
 Use with :warning:.

-- Many thanks to colleagues at DSI for providing feedback on the accuracy of WATT's outputs.
+- Many thanks :tulip: to colleagues at DSI for providing feedback on the accuracy of WATT's outputs.

 ## Future Work